Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Numerical Simulations

 \subsection{Performance Comparison}

-In this experiment, we vary the sampling ratio $m/n$ from $0.05$ to $1.0$ and record the corresponding relative error.
+In this experiment, we vary the sample ratio $m/n$ from $0.05$ to $1.0$ and record the corresponding relative error.

 As depicted in Figs.~\ref{simu:1.1}--\ref{simu:1.5}, the performance on sparse Gaussian signals provides a direct and strong validation of our theoretical analysis.
-For this signal class, \ac{gESP} was configured using the parameter $p$ determined by our theoretically derived optimum.
-Consistent with the predictions of our theory, \ac{gESP} achieves the best performance, consistently and slightly outperforming \ac{ESP} and other state-of-the-art methods.
+For this signal class, gESP was configured using the parameter $p$ determined by our theoretically derived optimum.
+Consistent with the predictions of our theory, gESP achieves the best performance, consistently outperforming ESP and other state-of-the-art methods, albeit slightly.
 This clear correspondence between our theory and the empirical results underscores the accuracy of our analysis for signals with rich amplitude variations.

 In contrast, the results for binary and exponentially decaying signals, while not perfectly aligned with asymptotic predictions, offer valuable insights into the practical behavior of the algorithms.
-For binary signals, theory suggests the complexity would always be $\Omega(k^2 \log n)$ no matter what value $p$ is, and thus one might expect similar performance across methods.
-However, we set $p=k$ in \ac{gESP}, and it demonstrates a surprisingly large performance margin.
-We conjecture that this significant practical advantage stems from the influence of non-asymptotic constant factors that our analysis does not model but which clearly favor the \ac{gESP} framework.
-Similarly, for exponentially decaying signals, \ac{gESP} is marginally outperformed by \ac{ESP}.
-This is also likely an effect of such constants; our theory provides the optimal scaling for $p$, but in this finite-dimensional regime, the true optimal value is empirically found to be $p=1$ (i.e., \ac{ESP}).
+For binary signals, the theory suggests that the complexity remains $\Omega(k^2 \log n)$ regardless of the value of $p$, leading one to expect similar performance across methods.
+However, we set $p=k$ in gESP, and it demonstrates a surprisingly large performance margin.
+We attribute this significant practical advantage to the influence of nonasymptotic constant factors that our analysis does not model but which clearly favor the gESP framework.
+Similarly, for exponentially decaying signals, gESP is marginally outperformed by ESP.
+This is also likely an effect of such constants; our theory provides the optimal scaling for $p$, but in this finite-dimensional regime, the true optimal value is empirically found to be $p=1$ (i.e., ESP).
 This does not contradict our theory but rather highlights that while it provides a powerful general guideline, the precise optimal parameter in practice can be influenced by the signal's specific structure.